MacMorlend History, Family Crest & Coats of Arms

 The surname MacMorlend was first found in Westmorland.
 The Mauley branch of the family claim Ugthorpe in the North Riding of Yorkshire as their ancient ancestral home.
 "This was an ancient demesne of the crown, and is styled in Domesday Book Ughetorp; the Mauleys became lords here at an early period, and from them the manor and estate descended by marriage to the Bigods, and afterwards to the Ratcliffes, by whom the whole was sold in parcels."

-Important Dates for the MacMorlend family
+Early History of the MacMorlend family

 This web page shows only a small excerpt of our MacMorlend research.
 Another 164 words (12 lines of text) covering the years 1100, 1190, 1625, 1695, 1660, 1789 and are included under the topic Early MacMorlend History in all our PDF Extended History products and printed products wherever possible.